bradleyjay/datadog_test/datadog/answers.md

  gave me access to this box.
 I then commented out the previous ```config.vm.box``` line to deselect Ubuntu 12.04 LTS.
 This version of the virtual box was already running, so a ```vagrant destroy``` was used to remove that instance of the virtual machine.

- I then ran a ```vagrant up```, which downloaded the new 16.04 LTS box and started our new server.
+ I then ran a ```vagrant up```, which downloaded the new 16.04 LTS box and started my new server.
 Finally, ```vagrant ssh``` brought me into the new version of the box.
 Upon launch, there is a message about Ubuntu 18.04.1 LTS being available, but I wanted to use 16.04 LTS unless I find stability or dependency issues.
 The Ubuntu 16.04 LTS box has *many* more downloads, so the odds seem good that it's a stable release, despite being a daily build.

 ---
 > *Then, sign up for Datadog (use “Datadog Recruiting Candidate” in the “Company” field), get the Agent reporting metrics from your local machine.*